cpvrlab/SLProject_doc/Introduction.md

 \section material Material Classes
 <p>
-SLMaterial is the core of the yello classes that define the appearance of a mesh.
+SLMaterial is the core of the yellow classes that define the appearance of a mesh.
-A material can have one or more texture images and is rendered with a specific shader programm written in the OpenGL shading language (GLSL).
+A material can have one or more texture images and is rendered with a specific shader program written in the OpenGL shading language (GLSL).
 <ul>
     <li>